10.2. Perspective Projection Model¶

 Note

-The u_0 and v_0 terms allow us to use the upper right corner of the image as the origin.
-The coordinates of a point (u,
+The and terms allow us to use the upper right corner of the image as the origin.
+The coordinates of a point is again found by converting from homogeneos coordinates to Euclidean coordinates, .

-The product of the first two matrices is typically denoted by the symbol \bf{K} and we refer to these as the intrinsic parameters.
+The product of the first two matrices is typically denoted by the symbol and we refer to these as the intrinsic parameters.
 All the numbers in these two matrices are functions of the camera itself.
 It does not matter where the camera is or where it is pointing, they’re only a function of the camera.
 These numbers include the height and width of the pixels on the image plane, the coordinates of the principal point, and the focal length of the lens.

 The third matrix describes the extrinsic parameters related to where the camera is but it does not say anything about the parameters of the camera.